nubsuki/PteroPal/README.md

 ## Daily Backup Schedule

-- **4:00 AM** – All active servers are shut down to free resources.
+- – All active servers are shut down to free resources.
-- **4:20 AM** – Backup process starts, uploading specific folders to Google Drive.
+- – Backup process starts, uploading specific folders to Google Drive.

-The bot automatically checks the server status every 2 minutes and handles backup and shutdown at 4:00 AM Sri Lanka time.
+The bot automatically checks the server status every 1 minutes and handles backup and shutdown at 4:00 AM Sri Lanka time.

 ## License